crnormand/gurps/README.md

     - Warn on FG import
     - On-the-Fly can now parse "4d+1x2(0.5)" damage rolls
     - On-the-Fly can now create "blind" rolls.
 Useful for GM to ask everyone to roll PER
-    - Started support for generic damage type "dmg"
+    - Support for generic damage type "dmg"

 ### History